rhizomik/redefer-rdf2html/README.md

 # Use

-When deployed in a local servlet container like Tomcat, the RDF2HTML services will be available at something like: **http://localhost:8080/rdf2html/rdf2htmlrdfa**
+When deployed in a local servlet container like Tomcat, the RDF2HTML services will be available at something like **http://localhost:8080/rdf2html/rdf2htmlrdfa** or **http://localhost:8080/rdf2html/rdf2rdfa**

 (The service is deployed at **rhizomik.net/redefer-services/rdf2html** and it can be tested from [http://rhizomik.net/redefer/rdf2html-form/]())